tay2501/AI-Task-Notify-Hook/docs/CONTRIBUTING.md

 ### Python Style Guide

 - Follow [PEP 8](https://pep8.org/)
-- Use [Ruff](https://docs.astral.sh/ruff/) for formatting and linting
+- Use [Ruff](https://docs.astral.sh/ruff/) for formatting and linting (replaces flake8, black, isort, pylint)
+- 99 character line length (configured in pyproject.toml)
-- Include type hints for all functions
+- Include type hints for all functions (Python 3.12+)
 - Follow EAFP (Easier to Ask for Forgiveness than Permission) style
+- Use double quotes for strings (configured in Ruff)

 ### Code Examples